 3. Stay up-to-date

-Using up-to-date data lists is the most effective method of avoiding spam traps.
+Using fresh data lists is the most effective method of avoiding spam traps.
 The reason for this is that lists degrade at a rapid pace.
 Increased bounce rates are not friendly indicators for your marketing.
 However, a bounce is a good indication that you should remove the given email address from your list.

 4. Verify email addresses